A world-class panoramic journey

 First class on rails

 By then it is already lunchtime.
 We start with a mixed salad, followed by meatloaf with mashed potatoes and vegetables and round off the trio with a sweet chocolate cake.
-Anyone who now thinks of airplane food or regular train buffets is miles away from the truth.
-The food is simply fantastic, better than in many restaurants!
-Perhaps because everything is freshly prepared on the train.
+The food is freshly prepared on the train.

 Where the Rhine begins